.st0{fill:#FFFFFF;}

 Activity duration = work effort/human units.
 For typical activities the duration will be measured in days, the work effort in hours, and the number of people required as a decimal fraction.

-Pmp Process - Estimate Activity Resources Management
+PMP Process - Estimate Activity Resources Management

 Although the Estimate Activity Resources process forms part of developing the project time schedule, this process is normally undertaken in parallel with the process ‘estimate costs’ (which is a process within the cost management process group).